scaleway/api.scaleway.com/contents/ip.md

 List all IPs associate with your account

 The response is an object that has a key called `ips`.
-This key contain an array of ip objects each of which contain the standard `ip` attributes.
+This key contains an array of ip objects each of which contains the standard `ip` attributes.

 + Response 200 (application/json)